By Laurie Davies

 3. Business (116,800 degrees)

-Students can pursue associate degrees at many types of postsecondary schools, including technical schools, community colleges, online colleges and universities.
+Students can pursue associate degree programs at many types of postsecondary schools, including technical schools, community colleges, online colleges and universities.

 With so many options, narrowing your choices down to the school that best suits your goals is not only doable, it’s essential!
 Questions to ask yourself include: